MichaelCade/kollect/README.md

 # Kollect

-Kollect is a tool for collecting and displaying data from Kubernetes clusters, AWS, and Azure resources.
+Kollect is a tool for collecting and displaying data from Kubernetes clusters, AWS, Azure, Google Cloud, and Veeam resources.
 It provides a web interface to visualize various resources and allows exporting the collected data as a JSON file.

 ## Features

-- Collects data from Kubernetes clusters
+- Collects data from Kubernetes clusters (including KubeVirt VMs and CRDs)
 - Collects data from AWS resources (EC2, S3, RDS, DynamoDB, VPCs)
 - Collects data from Azure resources (VMs, Storage Accounts, Blob Storage, Virtual Networks, SQL Databases, File Shares, CosmosDB)
+- Collects data from Google Cloud resources (Compute Instances, Storage Buckets, SQL Instances, VPCs)
+- Collects data from Veeam Backup & Replication servers (Backup Jobs, Repositories, Proxies, Scale-out Repositories)
 - Displays data in a web interface
 - Supports exporting data as a JSON file

+## Security & Credentials

+**Important:** Kollect does not store, transmit, or share any credentials.
+The tool works by:

+- Using your existing local configurations (kubeconfig, AWS/Azure/GCP profiles)
+- Leveraging environment variables when available
+- Prompting for credentials only when necessary (e.g., Veeam connections)
+- Never persisting credentials to disk
+- Only collecting inventory data - no backup content or sensitive configuration data

+All collected data is stored locally and only visualized in your browser on your local machine.

 ## Diagram
 ![](diagram.png)